philsturgeon/phil.tech/source/2010-11-06-drumbeat-festival-barcelona.html.markdown

 layout: post
 title: 'Drumbeat Festival: 3 days of awesome'
 category:
-alias: blog/2010/11/drumbeat-festival-barcelona
+alias: blog/2010/11/drumbeat-festival-barcelona/
-excerpt: " \n\tFor the last few days I have been in Barcelona at a brilliant event run by Mozilla called Drumbeat Festival with the slogan \"Learning, Freedom and the Web\".
+excerpt: "For the last few days I have been in Barcelona at a brilliant event run by Mozilla called Drumbeat Festival with the slogan \"Learning, Freedom and the Web\".
 Unlike the normal Drumbeat events this was a two-day conference/festival and had 400 attendees.
 This event was focusing on a lot more than just web development